emoncse/auth-service/README.md

 # Auth-service
-A kutumbita auth micro-service for authentication and authorization
+An auth micro-service for authentication and authorization

 ## Technologies
-- Django 2.1
+- Django 5
 - DRF 3.9
 - Redis 3.0.1
 - PyJWT 1.6.4